wrkzcoin/wrkzcoin/extras/web-wallet-wasm/GUIDE.md

 - `Cross-Origin-Opener-Policy: same-origin`
 - `Cross-Origin-Embedder-Policy: require-corp`
-- `Cross-Origin-Resource-Policy: same-origin` (recommended for local assets)
+- `Cross-Origin-Resource-Policy: cross-origin` (recommended for wallet assets)

 If these headers are missing, build may succeed but multithread execution will fail at runtime.